UbuntuBudgie/UBpi/README.md

-# Ubuntu Budgie Pi4 22.04
+# Ubuntu Budgie Pi4 22.04.1

-Date 21st April 2022
+Date 4th August 2022

 Hi folks,

-This is our raspberry pi build based upon 22.04LTS
+This is our raspberry pi build based upon 22.04.1LTS

 **This image is recommended only for a Pi4B or Pi400 with 2Gb/4Gb/8Gb RAM.**